-Easy and delicious baked bbq pork chops.
-No browning needed.
+Easy and delicious oven baked bbq pork chops.
+No browning needed!
 Simply place in pan, pour over the easy, 5-ingredient homemade sauce and bake for 1 hour.
 Enjoy these tangy, always juicy pork chops!

 Pork chops are in regular rotation here, so I have a lot of pork chop recipes.
 These baked bbq pork chops might just take the prize for the one of the easiest recipes.
 Don’t let the easy preparation fool you though.
 These pork chops are saucy and delicious!

 Pork Chops – you can use any pork chops for these – boneless, bone-in, thick or thinner.
 For thinner pork chops, you may need to reduce the baking time.
 Also, if your chops have a lot of fat on them, you may wish to trim a bit off before baking.
 Your call :)

 Chili Sauce – I use Heinz™ brand Chili sauce.
 It is easily available at most grocery stores, usually found in/near the Ketchup.
 I highly recommend adding it to your grocery list if you don’t have it on hand.
 And 1 bottle will be enough to make this dish twice.
 Using bottled chili sauce not only makes this dish super easy, it’s a nice condiment to have around.
 Think of it as a spicy ketchup (it’s nice on eggs!).
 That said, if you can’t find it or just need to made due, I’ve included a Chili Sauce Substitute below.

 Brown Sugar – use light or dark brown sugar here.
 Dark brown sugar will give a slightly richer flavour.
 You can probably cut the brown sugar back to about 1/3 cup, if you like.